luzeal/JACAT/cyber-security-awareness-training.md

 ![width:700px](./images/NSA_COTTONMOUTH-I-cropped.png)

 - In 2008, this hardware implant costed $20'300 per unit
-- In 2024, it is [available online](https://shop.hak5.org/products/omg-cable) for less than $200
+- In 2024, it is [available online](https://shop.hak5.org/products/omg-cable) for less than $200 per unit

 <!--